 - $5 million in fatal pedestrian crash case

-Visit our “Settlements” page to learn more about Michigan Auto Law’s winning record of notable and top-reported Michigan car accident settlements and verdicts for car, truck, motorcycle and personal injury cases.
+Visit our “Settlements” page to learn more about our attorney’s winning record of notable and top-reported car accident settlements and verdicts for car, truck, motorcycle and personal injury cases.

 Who can file a wrongful death lawsuit in Michigan

 In Michigan, the only person who can file a wrongful death lawsuit is the person who has been formally appointed by a Probate Court judge to serve as the personal representative of the deceased person’s estate.
 This could be the deceased’s spouse, children, grandparents or other relatives.

 How to file a wrongful death lawsuit in Michigan

 In Michigan, the process to file a wrongful death lawsuit starts by having the Probate Court appoint a personal representative for your deceased loved one’s estate.
 Next, the lawsuit is filed.
 Notice must then be given to family members who may be entitled to damages.

 Deadline for filing this type of lawsuit

-The deadline for filing a this type of lawsuit in Michigan is 3 years after the time of the death.
+In our state, the deadline for filing a this type of lawsuit is 3 years after the time of the death.
 Also, within 30 days of filing, family members must be provided a copy of the lawsuit.
 Additionally, within 60 days of receiving the lawsuit, family members must provide details about their claim for damages.

 State law provides that the “period of limitations” for filing this type lawsuit “to recover damages for the death of a person” “is 3 years after the time of the death.”
 (MCL 600.5805(2))